relativitydev/transfer-api-samples/README.md

 ```

 #### Change the Data Rate
-One of the other advantages with using a job is that it provides the API caller an object to perform runtime operations like increasing or decreasing the data rate.
-Because not all TAPI client support this feature, a convenient `IsDataRateChangeSupported` property has been provided.
+One of the other advantages with using a job is that it provides the API caller an object to perform job-specific operations like increasing or decreasing the data rate.
+Because not all TAPI client support this feature, a convenient `IsDataRateChangeSupported` property is provided by the `ITransferJob` object.

 Find the `ChangeDataRateAsync()` empty method in the `Program` class and replace with the following: